abertschi/sailfish-reload/readme.md

  - ssh to execute exec commands
  - Gulp.js to detect and sync any file changes

+There is no dependency to SailfishOS.
+One may use that module or componets of it for other devices or purposes.

 ##Contributing
 Help is always welcome.
 Contribute to the project by forking and submitting a pull request.